CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-steinsgate-for-steam-improvement-patch.markdown

 ##### Cosplay Patch

 Reimplements the Cosplay Patch from the non-HD Japanese PC versions of STEINS;GATE using proper upscaling.
-You'll be able to (re)experience the game with the entirety of the characters wearing costumes/cosplay!
+You'll be able to (re)experience the game with all characters wearing costumes/cosplay!
 Don't forget to thank Mayuri for this find!

 If you're curious about who is cosplaying who, or just can't figure out how to get started, head over [here]({{ "/2022/10/23/steinsgate-cosplay-help.html" | relative_url }}).